 Parenting is a dog eat dog world, it seems.
-What I really think about stopping mommy wars.
-Maybe, just maybe, it’s you, jumping to conclusions and allowing people to offend you.
+Here’s what I really think it takes to end mommy wars.
+Maybe, just maybe, it’s you jumping to conclusions and allowing people to offend you.
 Maybe it’s you, closing lines of communication.

 Are mommy wars all in your head?

 At every turn, moms everywhere are faced with judgment.
 Well, at least it seems that way.
 Forums, blog posts, and Facebook comments are often littered with negativity from moms against other moms.
 Why are women at such odds with each other during the time when we need the most support?
 I mean, it’s bad enough we’re constantly questioning ourselves.
 “Am I a good mom?” is a regular thought that runs through my mind.

 Being a mom is hard and I can’t figure out why we’re making it harder on each other.

 Stopping mommy wars, though, can be as simple as working on your reactions.
 Now, I don’t mean that you are the single power to end mommy wars.
 I’m also not insinuating that this is an overnight process.
 But, the movement needs to start within your own mind.

 What I’ve come to realize is that many of the parenting arguments don’t start out as such.
 They’re turned into squabbles because:

 - someone takes personal offense to a comment or opinion, and